Why a Construction Loan may be Perfect for you

 Single Family Homes, Manufactured Homes, Custom Homes, Modular Homes.
 NO to tiny homes, kit homes, log cabins, geodesic dome homes, barn homes.

-What construction terms do you offer?
+What kind of terms do you offer on construction loans?

 6 months up to 24 months, depending on the loan program.
 For conventional and jumbo up to 24 months.
-FHA/VA and USDA no longer then 12 months.
+FHA, VA and USDA no longer then 12 months.

 We do not.
 It will be your job to find a general contractor that is properly licensed and insured.
 We do have to approve all general contractors, so it is important they send us all required documentation including the final bid for your project, in a timely manner.